Ultralight Dark Matter Detection with a Ferromagnet Lattice

 The magnetic-field noise of the ferromagnet lattice can be decomposed into three contributions \cite{clerk_introduction_2010},

 where $S_{B}$ denotes the power spectral density.
 The corresponding single-ferromagnet contributions have been analyzed in detail in ref.~\cite{kaliaUltralightDarkMatter2024}; here we focus on their scaling with the number of ferromagnets $N$.
 The three terms exhibit distinct $N$-dependence.
 Thermal fluctuations $S^\mathrm{th}_B$, arising from independent environmental perturbations on each particle, are reduced by $1/N$ under collective readout.
 In contrast, the backaction term $S^\mathrm{back}_B$, originating from SQUID current fluctuations, is fully correlated across the lattice and therefore independent of $N$.
 The imprecision term $S^\mathrm{imp}_B$ is associated with flux readout fluctuations.
 Since the collective signal scales linearly with $N$, the equivalent magnetic-field fluctuation is suppressed as $1/N^2$.
-Including the dynamical renormalization of the magnetic susceptibility by a factor $J_0(\alpha_0)$, the total noise spectrum becomes \eq{ S_B = \frac{1}{N} S^\mathrm{th}_{B,1}+ S^\mathrm{back}_{B,1}+ \frac{1}{N^2 J_0^2(\alpha_0)} S^\mathrm{imp}_{B,1}. } Because backaction originates in the SQUID circuitry rather than in the ferromagnet response, it is unaffected by the dynamical renormalization.
+Neglecting the narrow frequency regions where interaction-induced mode mixing becomes resonantly enhanced, the leading collective scaling of the equivalent magnetic-field noise is

 Although the backaction term is not reduced by increasing $N$, its impact on the total noise can be mitigated through noise rebalancing in the readout.
 In practice, the magnetic flux from the ferromagnet lattice is collected by a pickup coil and coupled to the SQUID via an effective coupling constant $\eta$.
 Backaction noise scales as $\eta^2$, while imprecision noise scales as $\eta^{-2}$, allowing their relative contributions to be tuned by adjusting the pickup-coil configuration \cite{kaliaUltralightDarkMatter2024}.
-Because the imprecision term is suppressed most efficiently by collective operation, it can be partially sacrificed to rebalance the backaction term, such that both contributions can be tuned to be parametrically comparable to the thermal noise floor.
-The frequency dependence of the total noise spectrum of a typical parameter setup is shown in FIG. \ref{fig:noise_spectrum}.
+Because the imprecision term is suppressed most efficiently by collective operation, it can be partially sacrificed to rebalance the backaction term, such that both contributions can be tuned to be parametrically comparable to the thermal noise floor if possible.